RafaRemote/oc_python_p9_develop_django_webapp/README.md

 ## 6 - Important information about the database

 The database has been populated.
+There is some reviews as well as some tickets.
+Some users have followers.
+Some users are followed.

 For convenience here are the list of the users already in the database.

-Names: rafa, ewa, bernardo, antoine, alice.
+Names: rafa, ewa, bernardo, antoine, alice, boule.
 Superuser: rafa.
 Password: all users have the same password: 1q2w3e$$.